Nov 5, 2020

 For this tutorial, I will use a DigitalOcean VPS (their smallest one), but you can use any provider you want.
 I’m going to provide referral links for some hosting services below.
 I don’t make money from them, but I can get free server time.

 In my attached video (WickedYoda), I used AWS lightsail to spin up a small VM on the cloud and removed it after making the video.
 I ran through all the setups on one end of the setup; the cloud.
 The home end is almost duplicated of the cloud side minus a few specified changes.

-Once you’ve got your VPS setup, you’ll want to ssh into and start setting up wireguard.
+Once you’ve got your VPS setup, you’ll want to ssh in and start setting up Wireguard.
 Keep a terminal open on your internal server that you want to forward to, as we’ll be running many of the same commands on both.

-The first thing we’ll do on both servers is updated all of our software and reboot to ensure we’ve got the latest kernel.
+The first thing we’ll do on both servers is up to date all of our software and reboot to ensure we’ve got the latest kernel.

 #both sudo apt update -y && sudo apt upgrade -y && sudo reboot